BryanNilsen/Testing-With-Jest/README.md

 Ideas for things to test:

 - write some more calculation functions; e.g. multiply, divide, etc.
-- if items exist in an array
+- filtering arrays
 - keys/values on an object
-- string representations
+- convert an object into an HTML string representation